-The artist Mark Rothko, best known for his abstract paintings featuring intense blocks of colour was born in 1903 from Daugavpils, today the second-largest city in Latvia, near the country’s borders with Belarus and Lithuania borders.
+The artist Mark Rothko, best known for his abstract paintings featuring intense blocks of colour, was born in 1903 in Daugavpils, today the second-largest city in Latvia, near the country’s borders with Belarus and Lithuania.
 He would have known it as Dvinsk, the name it officially bore until Latvian independence in 1918.
 British artist Dillwyn Smith’s 2013 project The Windows tried to come to an understanding of Rothko’s work and psychology through an unusual route – photographing the multi-coloured windows of the wooden houses of Daugavpils, and turning them into artworks.
 He also later returned to the theme of Rothko’s life in his work Overcharged with Suspicion.
-Deep Baltic presents exclusive photos of the project, along with Farida Zaletilo’s overview.
+Deep Baltic presents exclusive photos of the project, along with Farida Zaletilo‘s overview.

 The latest works by Dillwyn Smith show his growing interest in organised spatial relationships between colour and form, continuing the tradition of geometric abstractionism.
 His works hold a dialogue with the colour fields of Barnett Newman, Ellsworth Kelly, Mark Rothko and Blinky Palermo.

 Recently, the artist has given preference to stitched works instead of his traditional painting technique.
 These works emerged from recent working trips to Latvia and Oman, and the impression they made on his working practice.

 The concept for ‘The Windows’ evolved when Dillwyn participated in the residency “Mark Rothko 2012”.
 The local landscape, the traditional lifestyle and motifs captured his imagination – this stimulus became the material for new works where impressions obtained from reality are given unexpected interpretations, showing things well-known to us in a new perspective.